 The Company's credit risk is primarily to the amount due from customer and investments.
 The Company maintains a defined credit policy and monitors the exposures to these credit risks on an ongoing basis.
-Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating agencies.
+Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating

-The maximum exposure to the credit risk at the reporting date is primarily from investments.
-The Company does monitor the economic enviorment in which it operates.
-The Company manages its Credit risk through credit approvals, establishing credit limits and continuously monitoring credit worthiness of customers to which the Company grants credit terms in the normal course of business.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables.
+Trade receivables are unsecured and are derived from revenue earned from customers primarily located in India.
+The Company does monitor the economic environment in which it operates.
+The Company manages its Credit risk through credit approvals, establishing credit limits and continuosly monitoring credit worthiness of customers to which the Company grants credit terms in the normal course of business.